-In photochemical etching, stainless steel easily accepts the photoresist laminate mask as well as the CAD image.
+In photochemical etching, stainless steel easily accepts the photoresist laminate mask as well as the CAD or Adobe Illustrator image.
 The ferric chloride can remove the unnecessary metal from components as it does with other metals.
 Metal etching is widely used in producing stainless steel parts since burrs are not produced and the metal is not stressed.

 Of the various metals, copper alloys are the easiest to work since they etch quickly and can be etched using any of the processes.
 Metal etching is preferred for working with copper alloys because other metal working methods distort the metal and damage its properties.
 Copper alloys are conductive, durable, ductile, and malleable, which makes them suitable for two dimensional and three dimensional electronics.

 Nickel alloys have resistance to heat and corrosion.
 As with copper alloys, nickel alloys are easy to etch and are widely used for electrical applications.
 They are very versatile and can maintain their properties at temperatures up to 500° C or 932° F. A popular use of nickel alloys is as a shielding material for electrical components since they are resistant to electricity.